Exact spatial correlations in single-file diffusion: SEP with a tracer at arbitrary density

 where we have used the boundary conditions at infinity~\eqref{eq:CondInf_PhiSummary}.
 Note that we have already obtained the expressions of $\Phi(0^\pm)$, given by~(\ref{eq:Phi0P},\ref{eq:Phi0M}), in the derivation of the cumulants.
 Therefore, expanding~\eqref{eq:ExprPhiP}, we get the profiles \begin{widetext}

 \end{widetext} with the Owen-T function defined in~\eqref{eq:defOwenT}.
 The expressions for $v<0$ can be deduced by the left/right symmetry $\Phi(-v,-\lambda) = \Phi(v,\lambda)$ which implies $\Phi_n(-v) = (-1)^n \Phi_n(v)$.
 The first few profiles $\Phi_n$ are represented in Fig.~\ref{fig:Sim_SEP}, compared to numerical simulations of the SEP.
+The small discrepancy in Fig.~\ref{fig:Sim_SEP}(b) for $\rho=0.25$ is due to finite size effects in the numerical simulations.
+This effect becomes smaller when increasing the system size and the time of the simulation, which both strongly impact the computational time.

 The first order profile $\Phi_1(v)$ gives the long-time asymptotics of the covariance $\mathrm{Cov}(X_t, \eta_{X_t}+r)$, with $v = r/\sqrt{2t}$, see Eq.~\eqref{eq:Phi1Cov}.
 For $v>0$, this covariance is positive, indicating that an increase of $X_t$ (displacement towards the right) is correlated with an increase of the occupation of the sites in front of the tracer.
 The profile $\Phi_1$ thus provides a quantitative measurement of the "jam" that forms in front of the tracer when it moves in a given direction (see Fig.~\ref{fig:Sim_SEP}(a)).